Welcome to Striking Kitchen and Bath by Bell

 What is aging in place?

 Our remodel process starts with a discovery meeting with one of our designers.
-These meetings are done via video conference or in-person and can take between one and two hours.
+These meetings are done via video conference or in person and can take between one and two hours.
 From there, your designer will put together a detailed scope of work and a general space planning visualization.
 You will be invited into our design studio to review this proposal, preview a selection of materials, and discuss any edits you would like to make to the proposal.
 After this meeting, a retainer is collected, and applied to the final purchase price of your contract, allowing the designer to invest their time into your project fully.
 There is usually one more meeting with the designer to finalize your material selections and collect your initial deposit.
 After the deposit is collected, your project is turned over to our production team, and all applicable materials are ordered.
 Material delivery could take between 4 and 16 weeks, depending on product availability.
 We do not start the deconstruction process until all materials are in our warehouse.
 Before materials arrive we schedule a pre-construction meeting with our field superintendent and your designer to review the project, finalize any outstanding items, and address any requested changes to the scope of work.
-With all materials in place, we schedule a start date and assign a designated craftsman.
-This craftsman will be working in your home through the project duration.
-Each project timeline is unique, and we do our best to communicate with you daily with what the goals are and what has been accomplished.
-Around the half-way mark of your remodel we will schedule a meeting with you, your designer and our field superintendent to walk the project and discuss any items or concerns that need to be addressed.
+With all materials in place, we schedule a start date and assign specialized craftsmen.
+Each project timeline is unique, and we do our best to communicate with you daily about what the goals are and what has been accomplished.
+Around the halfway mark of your remodel we will schedule a meeting with you, your designer, and our field superintendent to walk the project and discuss any items or concerns that need to be addressed.
 As we near completion, you will be presented with a final punch sheet to write any items that may require a little more attention.
 While we aspire to zero defects, we do pride ourselves in resolving any outstanding items in a timely manner, allowing you to enjoy your new space.

 It starts with a phone call or contact form from our website.
 From there the design studio staff will gather the basics of your project, asking you questions about what you would like to have remodeled, any problems you are hoping to resolve, and what your design goals are.
 They will then schedule a discovery appointment with a designer for a complimentary consultation.